Dee and Wilma Steininger and their family

 That lasted about two years, and he went back to the printing.
 He set up a printing business in 1963, this time in Leo, Indiana.
 In 1967, Dee and Wilma took over a printing business in Decatur, Indiana.
 The owner was getting on in age and he decided to sell out.
 Dee and Wilma would travel every day to Decatur from their home on the Bishop Road in eastern Allen County.
 This daily routine went on for about three years.
 Dee eventually sold the Decatur print shop and went back to work for the General Printing Company.
 After a few years, Dee retired from General Printing and set up a print shop in his garage out on the farm.

-In 1984, Dee and Wilma moved from the ‘Green House’ up the road to the former home of Ruth Steininger Marvel and her family.
-They moved to Midland, Texas.
+In the Fall of 1984, Dee and Wilma moved from the ‘Green House’ on Bishop Road up to the former home of Ruth Steininger Marvel and her family.
+They had moved to Midland, Texas.
 This ‘new’ home was better for them.
-The home had a basement and the laundry area that was located off the dining area.
-They eventually installed central air conditioning and built a deck that was located outside of the back door.
-This gave them a place to have family gatherings.
+The home had a large basement and the laundry area was located conveniently off the dining room.
+Eventually, they installed central air conditioning and built a deck that was located outside of the back door.
+This gave them a place to view the wooded area out back as well as have family gatherings during the Summer.

 Unfortunately Wilma Weaver Steininger lost her life on December 3, 1991 and Dee Steininger lost his life September 9, 2008.